llelik/bper-maf/README.md

 ### 7.3 Create source volume
 1. Merges vars_local with vars_default variables
 2. Selects most suitable aggregate to place the volume
-3. Creates source volume on primary ONTAP cluster
+3. Creates source volume on primary ONTAP cluster with specified parameters in merged variables

 ### 7.4 Create qtree
 1. Merges vars_local with vars_default variables
-2. Creates qtree on source volume
+2. Creates qtree on source volume with specified parameters in merged variables

 ### 7.5 Create destination volume
 1. Merges vars_local with vars_default variables
+2. Selects most suitable aggregate to place the volume
-2. Creates vault volume on seconary ONTAP cluster
+3. Creates vault volume on seconary ONTAP cluster with specified parameters in merged variables

 ### 7.6 Create Snapmirror
 1. Merges vars_local with vars_default variables
-2. Creates Snapmirror relationship from primary SVM:volume to secondary SVM:volume
+2. Creates Snapmirror relationship from primary SVM:volume to secondary SVM:volume with specified parameters in merged variables

 ### 7.7 Rollback
 On every step of creating ONTAP instances create operation may fail for some reason.